 Has God given you any promise or prophecy?

 Hold fast unto it!
 God is faithful; He will never forget to bring to pass any of His good promises or prophecies concerning you.

 The Scripture bears witness that “God is not a man, that He should lie, nor a son of man, that He should repent.
 Has He said, and will He not do?
 Or has He spoken, and will He not make it good?”
 (Num.
 23:19 NKJV).

 Truly, God loves to work through people.
 God will often send you help through the person He has ordained for the purpose.
-But, it is good to let God choose the person He will work through to help you.
+But it is good to let God choose the person He will work through to help you.

-Friend, hold fast unto God’s words and promises; don’t ever give up on God regardless of the situation.
+Friend, you must hold fast unto God’s words and promises; don’t ever give up on God regardless of the situation.
 Although your enemies may seem to be closing in on you on every side, fear not; your God is greater than all your enemies and He is closer to you than any of your enemies.

 Relax your mind, for God will help you right on time!

 God is saying to you today, “Fear not, for I am with you; be not dismayed, for I am your God.
 I will strengthen you, Yes, I will help you, I will uphold you with My righteous right hand.”
 (Isa.
 41:10 NKJV).

 “Say to those who are fearful-hearted, “Be strong, do not fear!
 Behold, your God will come with vengeance, with the recompense of God; He will come and save you.”
 (Isa.
 35:4 NKJV).

 Beloved, do not waiver at God’s promises through unbelief, but be strengthened in faith, giving glory to God (Rom.
 4:20).